 - Seam ripper (for sewn ends)

-Outdoor tip: A small pair of pliers + sewing thread in the repair kit hardly weighs anything, but surprisingly often saves your equipment.
+Outdoor tip: A small pair of pliers + sewing thread in your repair kit weighs almost nothing but surprisingly often saves your gear.

-If the zipper can be closed but opens again immediately when pulled, the problem is almost always with the slider.
-Over time, it can become slightly deformed so that it no longer brings the teeth together tightly enough.
+If the zipper can be closed but immediately opens again under tension, the problem is almost always the slider.
+Over time it can deform slightly so it no longer holds the teeth tightly together.

-With metal sliders, this can often be remedied by carefully pressing the slider body together with pliers.
-It is important to proceed very carefully and to keep testing in between.
+With metal sliders, this can often be fixed by carefully squeezing the slider body with pliers.
+It’s important to be very gentle and test repeatedly in between.
 Too much pressure can damage the slider.

-Typical symptom: You close it - and it opens again when pulled.
+Typical symptom: You close it – and it opens again under tension.

-Cause: The slider is worn out/bent and no longer presses the teeth together properly.
+Cause: Slider is stretched out/bent and no longer presses the teeth together properly.

 - Close the zipper, mark the problem area.